SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 The generated output of both of the statements above is identical.

-Creating a Table based on External Tables and Views
+Creating a Table based on Foreign Tables and Views
 ~~~~~~~~~~~~
-The following is example of creating a table based on external tables and views:
+The following is example of creating a table based on foreign tables and views:

 .. code-block:: postgres